 When it comes to assembling a first aid kit checklist for your workplace, a good approach is to start with a solid foundation and then tailor the contents to address the specific risks and requirements of your environment.

-Julie suggests beginning with a standard two-litre kit, which serves as an excellent baseline for most businesses.
+We suggest beginning with a standard two-litre kit, which serves as an excellent baseline for most businesses.
 This kit covers the essentials but think of it as your starting point.
 Different workplaces face different hazards.
 For instance:

 • In industries where electrical burns are a risk, it's wise to include specialised burn dressings